TheOfficialPeter/webscraping.github.io/README.md

 ### Advanced

+6. What is lazy-loading and how to overcome it.
-6. Introduction to Selenium.
+7. Introduction to Selenium.
-7. Completed example of Selenium.
+8. Completed example of Selenium.

 ### Web Scraping with NodeJS

-8. Getting started with NodeJS.
+9. Getting started with NodeJS.
-9. Introduction to Puppeteer.
+10. Introduction to Puppeteer.
-10. Completed example of Puppeteer.
+11. Completed example of Puppeteer.

+### Web Automation

+12. What is Web Automation.
+13. Introduction to website automation with Selenium
+14. Completed example of website automation with Selenium

 ## Installing Python + Libraries